apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

 > This function is async!
 Don't forget the `await` keyword!

-To enqueue a specific URL manually instead of automatically by a combination of a Link selector and a Pseudo URL, use the enqueueRequest function.
+To enqueue a specific URL manually instead of automatically by a combination of a Link selector and a Pseudo URL/Glob pattern, use the enqueueRequest function.
 It accepts a plain object as argument that needs to have the structure to construct a [Request object](https://crawlee.dev/api/core/class/Request), but frankly, you just need an object with a `url` key.

 Usage: